Meadowlarke/Bibliography/Illich1976.md

 5: His use of footnotes against academia.

-#Z: In *Medical Nemesis,* Illich provides very verbose footnotes to serve as a bibliographic guide to laypeople and outsiders to the materials which he is citing.
-He sees this as a way to beak academia's monopoly on information though the way which it creates conversations which are hard for outsiders to enter.

 6: Why the recovery from iatrogenic disease must be a poliitical task, not a professional one.

 7: "Health."